survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 ## Writing ESLint Plugins

 ESLint plugins rely on Abstract Syntax Tree (AST) definition of JavaScript.
-It is a data structure that describes JavaScript code after it has been lexically analyzed.
+It's a data structure that describes JavaScript code after it has been lexically analyzed.
 There are tools, such as [recast](https://github.com/benjamn/recast), that allow you to perform transformations on JavaScript code by using AST transformations.
 The idea is that you match a structure, then transform it somehow and convert AST back to JavaScript.

 ### Understanding AST